 History of 5.6x52R Ammunition

-Although it is not among the most popular hunting cartridges in the United States, the 5.6x52R is similar in perforance when compared to the .222 Remington or the .22-250.
-When asked to perform out of its limits, on larger game, the cartridge failed and so it fell out of the good graces of the hunting community.
-Without this support and only one major American manufacturer making a rifle to shoot the cartridge, the .22 Savage High Power, ended up having an all too brief life span.
+The 5.6x52R is not the most popular hunting cartridge in the U.S., although the performance is similar to the .222 Remington or the .22-250.
+Hunters asked the cartridge to perform beyond its capabilities where it failed and then fell from the good graces of the hunting community.
+Without the support from hunters, and a rifle chambered for the cartridge manufactured by only one major American company, the .22 Savage High Power had a life span all too brief.

 Discuss 5.6x52mm Rimmed ammunition by adding your comment to the 0 comments below or by asking a new question